dyo/dyo/README.md

 // an initial route address to navigate to
 // initially.
 The last two arguments are optional.
 // you can also pass a function that retuns an object of routes.

+// you can also pass component functions or render functions, as in dio.createRouter({
+	'/': ComponentA,
+	'/user/:id': ComponentA
+}, null, null, document.body);
 ```

 You can then assign this route to a variable and use it to navigate across views